 - filing the documents with the Trade Register in order to obtain the certificate of registration;

 - registering for taxation, VAT and social security purposes with the local tax office in the city the company will operate;

 - applying for the necessary licenses (the general business license and the special permits), depending on the industry to operate in.

-Our lawyers in Slovakia can assist with the registration of any type of company in accordance with your business purposes in the country.
+Our immigration lawyers in Slovakia can assist with relocating here and the registration of any type of company in accordance with your business purposes in the country.

 The main costs associated with starting a business in Slovakia

 Starting a company in any country implies the payment of various taxes and fees.
 This is also the case of Slovakia, where several steps in the company registration procedure attract fees.
 However, these are usually low, which is why they pose no problems to those who want to set up business ventures here.